The Little Convict

-The Little Convict (also known as Toby and the Koala) is a 1979 Australian film directed by Yoram Gross based on an original story by Gross.
-It was a rare leading role for Rolf Harris.
-Harris acts as a narrator, frequently interrupting the story with narratives and even songs.
+The Little Convict (also known as Toby and the Koala) is a 1979 Australian live-action/animated drama film produced and directed by Yoram Gross, and written by John Palmer based on a story by Gross.
+It was a rare leading role for Rolf Harris, who acts as a narrator, frequently interrupting the story with narratives and songs.

 Plot

 An old artist (Rolf Harris) sets up some paintings at Luna Park, Sydney, planning to sell them, but has trouble attracting any people, so he starts telling his granddaughter about their origins.

 British convict ship the "Northern Star" sails towards a tiny colony on Sydney Cove with sixty-four convicts on board.
 Six of these convicts are a young boy named Toby Nelson; his older sister Polly; "Big George" Tomkins, a blacksmith; Jake "Dipper" Davey, a professional pickpocket who has become old and slow; William Watts, a "village idiot" nicknamed "Silly Billy"; and Jack Doolan, a highwayman.
 The Northern Star sails into the harbour, and the convicts are greeted by the Lieutenant Governor, Colonel Lindsay Lightfoot, left in charge of the colony while the Governor is inspecting Norfolk Island.
 Sergeant "Bully" Langden tells Colonel Lightfoot's aide, Captain Pertwee, that the military need five men to work on the Government farm, and he selects Big George, Jack, Dipper, Silly Billy and Toby for the task.
 Polly is taken away from the docks by Colonel Lightfoot's wife Augusta to assist her cook and laundrymaid.

 Early next morning, the five convicts are aroused by Bully's deputy, Corporal "Weazel" Wesley, who issues them with a small ration of bread and some work tools before marching them out to begin their first day's work.
 Toby starts to struggle when the day gets hotter, but Dipper is the first to fall.
 The other convicts carry him to the shade, give him some water and fan him with his hat.
 He starts to recover when Weazel finds them.
 He aims his rifle at Jack's heart, but is interrupted by Bully, who orders him to join Bully in hunting.

 That night, Dipper brings out a gentleman's watch with a music box in it, the only possession Dipper can truly call his own.
 The music sends Dipper's friends to sleep, allowing him to creep out of the hut and distract the guards by throwing some pebbles.
 As they chase after what they suppose is an intruder, Dipper sneaks back to the work site, finds a baby koala who was orphaned when Bully shot his mother, and takes him back to the hut, where he gives him to Toby as a pet.